Disney Cruise Line Review

 Dining On Disney Cruise Line

 The dining experience aboard Disney’s ships is different than at any other line, in that guests automatically rotate among several different restaurants, and bring their waiters with them.
 On one night, guests dine in the ship’s elegant main restaurant; on the next, they’re in a second, more whimsical restaurant with a tropical or enchanted-garden theme.
 And the next night, they dine in Animator’s Palate, a kid-oriented restaurant themed on a film animator’s studio.
 There’s also a romantic but casual, adults-only restaurant called Palo, serving Italian specialties.
-And, aboard the newer Disney Dream, there’s Remy, a high-end dining spot that goes for a sublime, Parisian feel, with French-inspired cuisine.
+And, aboard the Disney Dream and Disney Fantasy, there’s Remy, a high-end dining spot that goes for a sublime, Parisian feel, with French-inspired cuisine.

 Disney Cruise Line For Adults